Cats and children

 Although some children can be instinctively good with animals, most need guidance as to how to play with and care for their pet.
 Get them some books about cats and cat care and carefully explain to your children your new cat's needs.
 Remember that cats are mostly nocturnal animals and they will frequently nap during the day.
 Although most cats do not object to being stroked and petted they will need some time out in a quiet,secure place.
 It is best to schedule playtimes is early evening.
 Most cats are fully awake then and ready to play.
 A routine daily playtime will help to develop a bond between children and the cat.
 Remember that every play should be strictly supervised.
 Make sure that children know how to pick up a cat safely and stroke gently.
 The best cat toys are those on a string, because there is less possibility of the child getting an accidental scratch or bite when the cat pounces on a toy.

 Also make sure that children know how to watch out for the cat during their daily activities.
 Being aware of the cat's whereabouts will reduce the danger of children (and adults for that matter) accidentally treading on the cat's legs or tail.
 It is also important to teach children never to bother the cat when eating or using her litter tray.
-Cats are more likely to respond aggressively when interrupted while eating, sleeping or using the litter tray.
+Cats are more likely to respond aggressively when interrupted at these times.
 Also if the cat is bothered while using the litter tray, she may decide to find a quieter spot - such as the carpet under your bed.

 Should children be given some responsibilities for cat's care?